-Finally, note that under TT, the risk-free rate averages, on an annualized basis, -0.4 percent (-1.3 percent) in B1 (B2).
+Finally, note that under BT, the risk-free rate averages, on an annualized basis, -0.4 percent (-1.3 percent) in B1 (B2).
 In comparison, the mean of the RFR is 0.6 percent (-0.2 percent) in periods when transfers from the young to the old are positive and -1.3 percent (-2.3 percent) when they are negative.
 This substantial difference reflects three factors.
 First, low saving and investment in the prior period when the TFP shock was bad.
 Second, low saving and investment in the current period when the TFP shock is bad.
-These effects are both present even without policy, yet there is now a third mechanism that reinforces the resulting countercyclicality of interest rates - the reduced demand for the safe asset by the young who know they will receive a transfer when old if another bad TFP shock is to come.
-Thus, loose fiscal policy should coincide with high RFRs and tight fiscal policy should coincide with low RFRs.
-Stated differently, a high, not a low RFR is the time to run deficits and a low, not a high RFR is the time to run surpluses.
+These effects are both present even without policy, yet there is now a third mechanism that reinforces the resulting counter-cyclicality of interest rates - the reduced demand for the safe asset by the young who know

-$^{^{29}\}mathrm{In}$ B1, the RFR increases from -0.4 percent to -0.1 percent, whereas in B2 it goes from -1.3 percent to -0.9 percent.
+$^{^{25}\}mathrm{In}$ B1, the RFR increases from -0.4 percent to -0.1 percent, whereas in B2 it goes from -1.3 percent to -0.9 percent.